In the guide

 - products near their expiry date and sold at a reduced price

 - products that are not required to be sold by weight - for example, non-prepacked pheasants, rabbits, etc and cooked poultry

 - an assortment of different items sold as a single pack - for example, 'steak and kidney pack', 'barbecue selection', etc

 - any product where the unit price is identical to the selling price

 The unit price must be in metric, generally the price per kilogram.
 The unit price per pound may also be given in addition to the metric marking but must be given less prominence.Back to top

-The maximum penalty for breaching the price marking requirements detailed in this guide is a fine and two years' imprisonment.Back to top
+The maximum penalty for breaching the price marking requirements is a fine and two years' imprisonment.Back to top

 Last reviewed / updated: September 2017